 WCIL: Were you limited to only certain jobs or did the visa allow you to work any job you could get hired for?

 Diane: While I can’t say for certain, I believe so.
 And it’s pretty hard to hide the American accent and I was candid that this wasn’t a long-term situation.

 WCIL: How was the experience of looking for accommodation?

 Diane: I went to New Zealand with a friend and luckily, it was very easy finding accommodation.
 I think it was the timing of when we arrived, as well as Nelson seemed to have a lot of people like myself, visiting for holiday or etc.

 WCIL: How was the experience meeting locals?

 Diane: For the most part, the locals were not that friendly.
 There, I said it.
 The locals were polite, but they weren’t friendly.
 I understand that it was a combination of a lot of things, the current US political climate, New Zealand was receiving a lot of tourism due to Lord of the Rings and lots of people were moving to New Zealand.
 Yes, it was partly what I represented and partly because I have a polarizing personality.
 However, those that were not originally from New Zealand were friendly and I was able to better connect to them while on the working holiday in New Zealand.

-WCIL: Tell us about some cool memories you have from your time there?
+WCIL: Tell us about some cool memories you have from your working holiday in New Zealand?